AliAtaollahi/CPS_IOT_HW/README.md

 1. **Arduino Setup:**
    - Install the Arduino IDE and load the provided script.
-   - Connect the ESP8266 module and configure it for WiFi access.
+   - Connect the ENC28J60 module and configure it for Ethernet access.
    - Attach the RFID sensor, servo motor, and LEDs as per the circuit diagram provided.

 2. **Web Server Implementation:**
    - Set up a basic HTTP server that can handle requests and send responses to the Arduino board.
-   - Ensure the server can perform updates using WebSockets.
+   - Ensure the server can perform updates on client using WebSockets.

 3. **Monitoring System:**
    - Use Qt Creator to develop the GUI.